Pietermaritzburg: Capital status

 Pietermaritzburg was the capital of the Colony of Natal until 1910, when the Union of South Africa was formed, and Natal became a province of the Union.
 Prior to 1994, Pietermaritzburg was the capital of Natal Province.
 Following the first post-apartheid elections in South Africa, as a result of which the Inkatha Freedom Party won a majority in the KwaZulu-Natal provincial government, Pietermaritzburg shared its status as capital of the (then newly created) province of KwaZulu-Natal with Ulundi.
 Pietermaritzburg became the legislative capital of the new province, while Ulundi became the administrative capital.

 The IFP, being strongly Zulu nationalist, desired that Ulundi, the capital of the Zulu Kingdom at the time of its fall to the British in the Anglo-Zulu War, be the post-apartheid capital of the province.
 Ulundi had also been the capital of the bantustan KwaZulu, which makes up a portion of modern KwaZulu-Natal.
 However, Ulundi severely lacked the infrastructure to be an effective seat of government, and the African National Congress (ANC) and the Democratic Party, the two other strong political parties in the province, among others, called for Pietermaritzburg alone to be the capital.

 The debate came to an end when the ANC came to power in the province in 2004, and named Pietermaritzburg the sole capital of KwaZulu-Natal.
 This has resulted in the relocation of several government offices to Pietermaritzburg, an action that has generally been welcomed as a positive development for the region.
 Since 2004, progress such as the modernisation of several buildings in the city centre and a proliferation of retail and housing developments in the suburbs are results of recent investment in the city by both the public and private sectors.

 Economy

-Until the late-1990s, the region was renowned for the production of high quality textile, clothing and footwear products.
+Until the late-1990s, the region was renowned for the production of high-quality textile, clothing and footwear products.
 An example of the latter included the production of Doc Marten shoes.
 However, these industries have declined in the area due to lower production costs in Asia.
 Extensive timber plantations and numerous citrus farms surround the city, contributing a significant share of the city's output.

 The Liberty Group has made major investments in several phases in the region since 2002 with the development of the Liberty Midlands Mall (the area's largest shopping centre by gross lettable area and its most prestigious) and Stay Easy hotel.
 Hulett's Aluminium and Willowton cooking oil contributes a substantial part of the region's industrial output.

-Pietermaritzburg is also the city where major South African pizza franchise Debonairs Pizza was founded.
-The city is the location of the first Debonairs Pizza take away restaurant, opened in 1991.
+Pietermaritzburg is also the city where major South African pizza franchise Debonairs Pizza was founded in 1991.